 - Evaluating the Potential Risks and Consequences of Spinal Fusion

 - Evaluating the Potential Risks and Consequences of Artificial Disc Replacement

 Lumbar Artificial Disc Replacement

-With artificial disc replacement, pain relief is brought about by removal of the painful disc and motion is maintained with the use of a prosthetic implant made of metal (with or without a plastic bearing surface).
-This is more similar in theory to the artificial hip, knee, and shoulder joints that orthopedic surgeons have been using for more that 35 years to maintain motion and relieve the pain of arthritic extremity joints.
-However, there is a significant difference in that only one of the three joints that are present at each vertebral level is being replaced, whereas a hip or knee joint the total joint is replaced.
+With artificial disc replacement, the procedure is designed to bring about pain relief by removing the painful disc, and motion at that spinal segment is maintained with the use of a prosthetic implant.
+This is more similar in theory to the artificial hip and knee joint surgeries that orthopedic surgeons have been using for more that 40 years to maintain motion and relieve the pain of arthritic joints.
+However, there is a significant difference in that only one of the three joints that are present at each vertebral level is being replaced, whereas a hip or knee joint the total joint is typically replaced.

-Fusion surgery is still by far the most prevalent surgery, and patients should be aware that most patients will not be eligible for a disc replacement as it can only treat limited types of disc pathology.
+Fusion surgery is still by far the most prevalent surgery, and many patients will not be eligible for a disc replacement as it can only treat limited types of disc pathology.

 Before considering any type of surgery, however, patients with chronic low back pain must first remember that not all pain is treatable by surgery.
 Failure of non-operative treatment does not mean that surgery is necessarily the next step.
 Evaluation with MRI and x-rays may be enough for the surgeon to render an opinion, but other tests, including CT scan and provocative discography may be needed to determine if surgery is an appropriate and if both spinal fusion and artificial disc replacement are options.

 To help patients better understand their options, this article lays out some of the more important considerations for each of the two main types of back surgery for lumbar degenerative disc disease.